-That being said, we recognize that international students have special needs and need time to bond with each other.
-The following courses are offered to meet these goals:
+That being said, we recognize that non-J.D. students, including LL.M. international students, need time to bond with each other and time to adjust to the pace of legal education in the U.S. The following courses are offered to meet these goals:

 - LL.M.
-Legal Writing — The course focuses on providing foreign-trained lawyers with practical experience in legal research and writing and teaches them how to read U.S. case law critically, identify rules, interpret statutes, interview clients, ascertain the relevant facts and implement appropriate legal strategies.
+Legal Research, Writing, and Analysis I & II — Designed for international students, the course focuses on providing foreign-trained lawyers with practical experience in legal research and writing and teaches them how to read U.S. case law critically, identify rules, interpret statutes, interview clients, ascertain the relevant facts and implement appropriate legal strategies.

 Our Career Development Office offers a number of programs and events throughout the academic year specifically for International LL.M. students including resume and cover letter workshops, networking and interviewing programs and job fairs in New York (ISIP) and Los Angeles.
 Note that these two job fairs are not open to all LL.M. or J.S.D students.
 They are only open to students from member schools, and we are proud to be among them.

 Practicing legal skills doesn't always happen in classroom or during an internship.
 Student Organizations play an integral role in the campus environment and educational process for law students at McGeorge and through them international students have access to additional social and academic opportunities sponsored by McGeorge Student Organizations.

 There are plenty of rental opportunities in Sacramento, but the most convenient one as a student is certainly our on campus housing.
 We offer furnished and unfurnished apartments.
 We have one or two bedroom, or studios.
 For more information, review our Student Housing Office.